 Despite being similar in their overall features, keg couplers do differ.
 Depending on your keg and style of beer, you may need a different type of coupler to properly dispense it.

-Being a part of a draft beer dispensing system, your keg coupler is connected to the gas regulator via an air line - a food-grade PVC tube with a 5/16 inch inside diameter.
+Being a part of a draft beer dispensing system, your keg (aka keg tap) is connected to the gas regulator via an air line - a food-grade PVC tube with a 5/16 inch inside diameter.

 When a coupler is affixed to a keg, it connects to what’s known as the spear, inside the keg.
-The gas from your tank/canister pushes the beer from the keg out into the beer line.
+The gas from your beer gas tank pushes the beer from the keg out into the beer line.
 Most draft beer systems use CO2 but, for certain beers such as dry stouts, nitrogen (N2) is required instead.

 Finally, to round up the system, you have a beer line, which is another food-grade PVC tube featuring a 3/16 inch inside diameter and running 5 feet for most dispensing scenarios.
 The beer line screws onto the top of the coupler and connects to the shank or draft beer tower.